pengchao2022/cool-image-gallery-aws-eks/README.md

 ![profile](./profile.png)

-- Here's the comic images registered uploaded
+- Here's the comic images colletion which registered users uploaded

 ![mycomic](./mycomic.png)

 - Here's the community for commits and likes:

 ![community](./community_service.png)

+Designed and Developed by Pengchao Ma @2025